 It is important to consider flexible options as well; while having a detailed budget is important, making sure that it is not overly rigid or inflexible is equally as significant.
 Businesses tend to encounter unexpected costs; having rigid strategies can put tremendous strain on the planning stages of starting a new venture.

-With enough research into existing market conditions and trends, businesses can proactively develop strategies that minimize unexpected spending prior to launch.
+With enough research into existing market conditions and trends, businesses can proactively develop strategies that minimize unexpected spending before launch.

-Cost and expense planning are essential parts of starting up a successful business financially.
-Preparing by conducting thorough research and creating realistic budgets allows businesses room for growth as well as potential changes in strategy as needed along the way.
+Cost and expense planning are essential to starting a successful business financially.
+Preparing by conducting thorough research and creating realistic budgets allows businesses room for growth and potential changes in strategy as needed along the way.